 This committee was formed to represent the interests of those participating in football in regional Western Australia.

 In 1974 the WANCFL oversaw the state, south of the 26th parallel and west of Kalgoorlie, divided into eight zones with each of the eight WAFL Clubs being allocated a regional zone.

 In 1981 an application was lodged for incorporation as an Associated Incorporation with the objects defined as Promoting, Developing, Managing and Representing the interests of Country Football.

 Since that time the WACFL has played a significant role in the structuring and management of country football leagues, the talent development pathway for country players and the development and representation of the code across regional WA.

 The WACFL is a governance committee made up of 10 volunteer executive members and staff.

-In 2016 the WACFL affiliated network was comprised of 25 Senior Leagues, 150 Country Clubs and around 12,500 players, not to mention the 5,000 plus volunteers who help facilitate football each weekend.
+In 2022 the WACFL affiliated network is comprised of 25 Senior Leagues, 150 Country Clubs and around 12,500 players, not to mention the 5,000 plus volunteers who help facilitate football each weekend.